-Pure water (H2O) contains no dissolved salts or minerals and zinc will react quickly with pure water to form zinc hydroxide, a bulky white and relatively unstable oxide of zinc.
-Where freshly galvanised steel is exposed to pure water (rain, dew or condensation), in an oxygen deficient environment, the water will continue to react with the zinc and progressively consume the coating.
-The most common condition in which white rust occurs is with galvanised products that are nested together, tightly packed, or when water can penetrate between the items and remain for extended periods.
+Pure water (H2O) does not include any dissolved minerals or salts and will react rapidly with zinc to produce zinc hydroxide, a bulky white and comparatively unstable oxide of zinc.
+When freshly galvanized steel is subjected to pure water (for example dew, rain or condensation) in an oxygen-deficient environment, the water will continue to react with zinc and gradually corrode the coating.

 Avoiding White Rust Formation

-• Pack the items to permit air circulation between the surfaces
+- Pack the items to allow air circulation between the surfaces

-• Stack the packed items to allow water to drain out
+- Pile up the packed items to enable water to drain out

-- Treat the surface with proprietary water repellent or barrier coatings to prevent moisture contact with galvanised surface
+- Treat the surface with barrier or proprietary water-repellent coatings to avoid moisture contact with galvanized surface

-Once the galvanised surface has been attacked and the zinc hydroxide compounds have formed, it is desirable to remove the oxide products from the surface because:
+After the galvanized surface has been attacked and the zinc hydroxide compounds have formed, it is better to eliminate the oxide products from the surface since:

-• Their presence inhibits the formation of stable carbonate based oxides and
+- Their occurrence prevents the formation of stable carbonate-based oxides

-The effect on the galvanised coating can range from very minor to extremely severe and various levels of remedial treatment are available to deal with white rust problems at the various levels at which they are likely to occur.
+The impact on the galvanized coating can vary from very trivial to extremely serious, and different levels of remedial treatment are available to tackle different white rust problems.

 Light White Rusting

-This is characterized by the formation of a light film of white powdery residue and frequently occurs on galvanised products during periods of heavy rain.
-It is particularly evident on areas that have been buffed or filed during quality assurance operations.
-These treatments remove the passivated surface from the galvanizing and expose unoxidised zinc to attack from rainwater.
-Provided the items are well ventilated and well drained, white rust rarely progresses past this superficial stage.
-It can be brushed off if required but will generally wash off in service with normal weather.
-No remedial treatment is generally required for this level.
+This is characterized by the development of a light film of white powdery residue and often takes place on galvanized products during heavy rain seasons.
+It is specifically obvious in regions that have been filed or buffed during quality assurance operations.
+In these treatments, the passivated surface is removed and un-oxidized zinc is exposed to attack from rainwater.
+Additionally, if the items are well-ventilated and well-drained, white rust hardly ever develops beyond this superficial phase.

 Moderate White Rusting

-This is characterized by a noticeable darkening and apparent etching of the galvanised coating under the affected area, with the white rust formation appearing bulky.
-The galvanised coating thickness should be checked to determine the extent of attack on the coating.
-In the majority of cases, less than 5% of the galvanised coating will have been removed and thus no remedial work should be required as long as the appearance of the affected area is not detrimental to the use of the product and the zinc hydroxide residues are removed by wire brushing.
-If appearance is unacceptable, the white rust affected area can be treated as follows:
+This is characterized by an obvious darkening and clear etching of the galvanized coating under the affected region, with the white rust formation looking large.
+It is important to examine the thickness of the galvanized coating to estimate the extent of the attack on the coating.
+In most cases, below 5% of the galvanized coating will have been removed and there is no need for remedial work as long as the appearance of the affected area is favorable to the use of the product and residues of zinc hydroxide are eliminated by wire brushing.
+In case the appearance is undesirable, the white rust affected area can be treated as follows:

-• Using a cloth pad wet with aluminium paint, rub the surface with the pad to apply a thin film of aluminium paint to the affected area to blend it with the adjacent unaffected galvanised surfaces.
+- With the help of a cloth pad wet with aluminum paint, rub the surface with the pad to apply a thin film of aluminum paint to the affected area to merge it with the adjacent unaffected galvanized surfaces

 Severe White Rusting

-This is characterized by very heavy oxide deposits.
-Items may be stuck together.
-Areas under the oxidized area may be almost black and show signs of red rust.
-A coating thickness check will determine the extent to which the galvanised coating has been damaged.
-Remedial treatment to reinstate the coating should be undertaken as follows:
+This is characterized by extremely heavy oxide deposits.
+Items may be fixed together.
+Regions under the oxidized area may be nearly black and exhibit signs of red rust.
+The extent to which the galvanized coating has been damaged can be determined by checking the coating thickness.
+Remedial treatment to restore the coating should be carried out as follows:

-• Wire brush or buff the affected area to remove all oxidation products and rust if any.
+- Buff or wire brush the affected region to eliminate all oxidation products and rust

-- Apply one or two coats of approved epoxy zinc-rich paint to achieve required dry film thickness of 100 microns minimum.
+- Apply one or two coatings of approved epoxy zinc-rich paint to obtain the required dry film thickness of at least 100 µm

-Where white rusting has occurred and the item may be subject to continuing exposure that may propagate similar corrosion, re-passivating of the surface can be done by treating the surface with a solution of 5% sodium dichromate 0.1% sulphuric acid, brushing with a stiff wire brush for 30 seconds before thorough rinsing of the surface.
+The surface can be re-passivated where white rusting has taken place and the item may be subject to continuous exposure that may spread similar corrosion.
+Re-passivation of a surface can be done by treating the surface with a solution of 5% sodium dichromate and 0.1% sulfuric acid and brushing with a stiff wire brush for 30 seconds followed by a thorough rinse of the surface.